-Antlerless deer hunting is legal on private land in 51 counties or parts thereof and all public lands having an antlerless season November 23 - December 6, 2020.
-To hunt antlerless deer during the buck firearms season, a valid Class N or NN stamp or Class DT license is required for all hunters except for resident landowners (see page 10) hunting on their own land.
+Antlerless deer hunting is legal on private land in 51 counties or parts thereof and all public lands having an antlerless season November 22-December 5, 2021.
+To hunt antlerless deer during the buck firearms season, a valid Class N or NN stamp or Class DT license is required for all hunters except for resident landowners (see page 11) hunting on their own land.
 A hunter may harvest two deer per day, but only one antlered deer may be harvested per day.
 The first deer does not have to be electronically registered prior to harvesting the second deer in the same day.
 However, all deer legally harvested must be electronically registered and legally tagged prior to hunting during a subsequent day.

 Small game hunting is prohibited during the first three days of buck firearms season in all counties having a buck firearms season; provided, waterfowl hunting is legal on lakes, rivers and waterways during the open waterfowl season, bear hunting is legal in specified counties, and coyote hunting is legal.
-Small game hunting is legal during open small game seasons beginning November 26, 2020.
+The trapping of furbearing animals is permitted during the first three days of buck firearms season.
+Small game hunting is legal during open small game seasons beginning November 25, 2021.
 While hunting small game during the buck firearms season, No. 4 shot or smaller and slugs may be carried with a shotgun only if the hunter is legally hunting deer or bear.